xrdocs/cloud-scale-networking/_tutorials/2017-12-30-full-internet-view-on-base-ncs-5500-systems-s01e04.md

 ### Previously on "Understanding NCS5500 Resources"

-In previous posts, we introduced:
+In previous posts, we presented:
 - the [different routers and line cards in NCS5500 portfolio](https://xrdocs.github.io/cloud-scale-networking/tutorials/2017-08-02-understanding-ncs5500-resources-s01e01/)
 - we explained [how IPv4 prefixes are sorted in LEM, LPM and eTCAM](https://xrdocs.github.io/cloud-scale-networking/tutorials/2017-08-03-understanding-ncs5500-resources-s01e02/)
 - and [how IPv6 prefixes are stored in the same databases](https://xrdocs.github.io/cloud-scale-networking/tutorials/2017-08-07-understanding-ncs5500-resources-s01e03/).

-Let's illustrate how we can handle a full IPv4 and IPv6 Internet view on base systems and line cards (i.e. without external TCAM, only using LEM and LPM).
+Let's illustrate how we can handle a full IPv4 and IPv6 Internet view on base systems and line cards (i.e. without external TCAM, only using the LEM and LPM internal to the forwarding ASIC).

 ### The demo